cadugrillo/cg-edge-configurator/README.md

   <img title="cg-edge-configurator" src='https://raw.githubusercontent.com/cadugrillo/cg-edge-resources/main/cg-edge-banner.png' />
 </p>

-CG-EDGE-CONFIGURATOR is a simple container managament UI service focused on deploy and maintain Docker containers running in an IOT device based on Debian Linux OS.
+CG-EDGE-CONFIGURATOR is a simple container management UI service focused on deploy and maintain Docker containers running in an IOT device based on Debian Linux OS.
 The application allows you to manage resources (containers, images, iamge repository, users, etc.) through a simple GUI.
 It contains 7 menu options: